-- Are limited to 1.8m in height before use of a 0.5m wide landscape terrace; - Retaining walls visible from the street or public area are to be constructed from stone or masonry; or timber sleepers (where less than 300mm in height).
+- Are limited to 900mm in height; - Retaining walls visible from the street or public area are to be constructed from stone or masonry; or timber sleepers (where less than 300mm in height).

-Please discuss proposed retaining walls with your adjoining neighbour prior to construction to ensure that the height of the retaining is appropriate to suit the finished ground levels on adjacent blocks
+Please discuss proposed retaining walls with your adjoining neighbour prior to construction to ensure that the height of the retaining is appropriate to suit the finished ground levels on adjacent blocks.